 Urban floods can arise from extreme thunderstorms or from river overflow.
 Both rapid rise and slow rise floods can have a significant impact on public health in an urban area.1 Between 1995 and 2015, 3,062 flood events were recorded2.
 Floods were responsible for the majority (56%) of natural disasters; affecting 2.3 billion people worldwide2.
 While the adverse health effects of flooding include direct impacts on human health, the pathways can be complicated and indirect.

-Health impacts
+Health impacts of Urban Flooding

+Immediate onset which can be informed by Public Weather Services

 Disruption to essential health care.
 Treatment for serious illnesses, such as cancer, can be disrupted by flooding, due to transport infrastructure being knocked out for prolonged periods of time.3 Lack of availability of routine prescription medicines due to flooding may also impact health.4 Health care practitioners may also become overwhelmed by the increased demand for services.1

 Drowning or physical trauma.
-Rapid rise floods can cause sudden changes to the environment, increasing the risk of drowning and injuries.5 Slow rise floods can also be deadly when there is a lack of preparedness.1
+Rapid rise floods can cause sudden changes to the environment, increasing the risk of drowning and injuries.5 Slow rise floods can also be deadly when there is a lack of preparedness.1 Injuries may include snake or other bites, and electrocution due to power lines.

-Illnesses.
-Diseases can be spread from undisinfected groundwaters by the onset of flooding.6 Increased instances of cholera7, diarrheal diseases7, hepatitis A and E7, leptospirosis7, melioidosis8, respiratory infections9, and typhoid7 have been observed after floods in urban areas.
+Facilitating Disease transmission.
+Diseases can be spread from undisinfected groundwaters by the onset of flooding.6 Flooding of sanitation facilities, disruption to safe drinking water sources, poor hygiene, contact with contaminated surface waters, displacement and contact with other vectors such as rodents.
+Increased instances of cholera7, diarrheal diseases7, hepatitis A and E7, leptospirosis7, melioidosis8, respiratory infections9, and typhoid7 have been observed after floods in urban areas.

+Impacts with longer-term onset related to flood events

 Malaria.
 Epidemics in the wake of flooding in tropical regions can occur due to clogging of storm water drains, causing stagnant water to allow genesis of vectors of malaria.9,10